yoanesber/Spring-Boot-JWT-Auth-PostgreSQL/README.md

 -- create table netflix_shows
-CREATE TABLE IF NOT EXISTS netflix.netflix_shows (
+CREATE TABLE IF NOT EXISTS your_schema.netflix_shows (
     id bigint NOT NULL GENERATED BY DEFAULT AS IDENTITY ( INCREMENT 1 START 1 MINVALUE 1 MAXVALUE 9223372036854775807 CACHE 1 ),
 	"type" varchar(7) NOT NULL,
 	title text NOT NULL,